tennistownandcountry/tennistownandcountry.github.io/source/contact/index.markdown

 You can also call <a href="tel:+16503283223">(650) 328-3223</a> or <a href="mailto:todor@tennistownandcountry.com?subject=Order">email</a> us if you know what you like to buy.
 We will have it ready for you!

+### Store Hours

+We are open Monday through Saturday from 10AM to 7PM.
+On Sunday we are open from Noon to 5PM.
+See you soon!